Visualizing the Trapping Rain Water LeetCode Problem

 .

-2. The Left Pass (Working Left-to-Right, focusing on Indices 7-11):
+2. The Left Pass (Working Left-to-Right):

 This pass calculates water based on the maximum height seen from the left (maxHeightL